-- 1) Students are prohibited from administering prescription drugs to human subjects. (see p.
-14) - 2) Administering any prescription drug to vertebrate animals must be done under all appropriate vertebrate animal rules and guidelines. (see p.
-17) A veterinarian is required.
+- 1) Students are prohibited from administering prescription drugs to human subjects. - Administering any prescription drug to vertebrate animals must be done under all appropriate vertebrate animal rules and guidelines.
+A veterinarian is required.

 C. Alcohol and Tobacco

 The U.S. Alcohol and Tobacco Tax and Trade Bureau (TTB) regulates the production of alcohol and distribution of alcohol and tobacco products.
 Many such products have an age restriction for purchase, possession and consumption.
 Students outside of the U.S. must additionally adhere to their local and country laws and regulations.